rodrijara/request-count/README.md

 1. "RequestCount" server:

-   Visit counts to the server has been calculated from log files.
+   The number of visit to the server has been calculated using log files.\
    `visitHandler` function runs when a request to the server `localhost:8083` is made.\
-   `WriteLogs` creates/open files with instance (replica cointainer) and cluster names and writes a line with datetime information.
+   `WriteLogs` creates/open files with instance (replica) and cluster names and writes a line with datetime information.
-   `VisitCounts` takes as input the paths of replica container and cluster log files and returns the counts of the lines written both of them.
+   `VisitCounts` takes as input the paths of replica/container and cluster log files and returns the counts of the lines written both of them.
 The counts are captured and used in the response message.
    Instance name also is used in the response message, so that the count of visits is referenced.

 ```golang